Dasharo/docs/docs/osf-trivia-list/dasharo.md

 ## What are the differences between the official coreboot repository and the Dasharo repository?

-* Dasharo focus on specific platforms listed in  [supported hardware](https://docs.dasharo.com/unified/novacustom/overview/) section of Dasharo Universe documentation.
+* Dasharo focuses on specific platforms listed in  [supported hardware](https://docs.dasharo.com/unified/novacustom/overview/) section of Dasharo Universe documentation.